mallory/draft-knodel-age-arch/draft-knodel-age-arch.md

 - **Core Internet infrastructure** (connectivity, routing, DNS, encryption) — should stay neutral and privacy-preserving, supporting only optional, user- or guardian-selected signaling.
 - **Context-dependent or borderline material** — content such as artistic nudity, tobacco, or weapons varies by culture and law; enforcement should rely on localized policy mapping rather than global content bans.

-### Table 1 – Typical assurance levels and enforcement layers by platform type
+### Table1 – Typical assurance levels and enforcement layers by platform type

 | **Platform / Service Type** | **Typical Assurance Level** | **Primary Enforcement Layer** | **Notes** |
 |------------------------------|-----------------------------|-------------------------------|------------|